 - Other People

 The library is the quintessential space for studying; it’s a classic.
 As such, libraries can often be crowded with other students.
 Sure, most of them might be quiet, but some could be working on group projects or listening to music a that’s a little too loud.
 Not to mention you could have to jockey for a table or seat.

-No outside food or drink.
-No cell-phones.
-No talking above a whisper.
+No outside food or drink, cell-phones, or talking above a whisper.
 While not all libraries follow these specific rules, chances are there will still be some sort of policies that aren’t the most study-friendly–like you can only check out a certain number of books, or you’re not allowed to take a piece of reference material out of the room.